singer-io/tap-harvest/README.md

 # tap-harvest

-A data stream generator for the Harvest REST API, written in python 3.
+A singer.io tap for extracting data from the Harvest REST API, written in python 3.
 Author: Jordan Ryan (jordan@facetinteractive.com)

 ## Quick start